Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 ![map-form-email](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/map-form-email.png)

-11. I had to set the date and other text box as required using Javascript as they should only be required depending on which service is selected.
+11. I had to set the date and other text box as required using JavaScript as they should only be required depending on which service is selected.

 ![map-form-date](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/map-form-date.png)